-The Power Mac 4400 (7220 in some markets) was Apple’s attempt to build an inexpensive Mac using more industry standard components, such as a chunky PC-like case.
-It was also available in a PC Compatible system with a 166 MHz DOS card (brand and model of CPU not mentioned on Apple’s site) containing 16 MB RAM.
+The Power Mac 4400 (7220 in Australia) was Apple’s attempt to build an inexpensive Mac using more industry standard components, such as a chunky PC-like case.
+It was also available in a PC Compatible system with a 166 MHz DOS card with a 133 MHz Cyrix PR166+ 6×86 CPU (80486 class) and 16 MB RAM.

 At first glance, you might think we flopped the photo of the 4400, but that’s not the case.
 This is the only Power Mac with its floppy drive on the left side.

 The 4400 was Apple’s only computer designed around a modified Tanzania motherboard.
 The 4400 and other Tanzania-based clones will not boot with a dead PRAM battery.
 Try replacing the battery before attempting to replace the power supply on a “dead” 4400.

 Overall, we have to label this one a compromised Mac.

 Note that there are some significant differences between the 160 MHz and 200 MHz models in terms of memory capacity and expansion slots.

 - Got a PCI Power Mac?
 Join our PCI PowerMacs Group.

 - Our Mac OS 9 Group is for anyone using Mac OS 9, either natively or in Classic Mode.

 - 160 MHz model introduced 1996.11.07, discontinued 1998.02